edsml-de1052e8/Computational-Mathematics/Lecture_Notes/Lecture_1.md

 - right weighting of a derivative at x0.
 - of you add enough terms in Taylor series, it becomes 'perfect'.

+**Truncation Error**
+In principle we can use Taylor series to approximate a (sufficiently smooth) function with arbitrary accuracy as long as we use sufficiently many terms, but in practice we will always have to truncate.

+**Summary**

+- Modelling involves multiple steps - it takes us from some real process to a solution obtained on a finite computer.
+- Assumptions and approximations are utilised at every stage.
+Choices made at every stage could be the difference between a useful model (and numerical result) and a useless one.

+- Physical as well as numerical parameter choices (and their combination) may or may not lead to wildly different solutions, and hence both lead to useful or useless results.

+- This last point is related to the concept of numerical stability - an algorithm can go unstable which means its solution is useless.
+- Often but not always this involves the algorithm returning an essentially infinite value - informally we say the simulation/calculation has blown-up.
+- So stability is generally dependent on a combination of both numerical parameter choices as well as the underlying "physics".
+- If you change the "physics" you will generally need to change the numerical parameter choices (or even the entire solver choice) to get good results.

+- Errors accumulate (and how we can use big-O notation to both write down the sizes of errors as well as the complexity of algorithms).